How can I become a Legal Permanent Resident in the United States?

 You have a valid legal entry to the United States

-You are the beneficiary of family or employment petition filed prior to April 30, 2001 (INA 245(i))
+You are the beneficiary of a family or employment petition filed prior to April 30, 2001 (INA 245(i))

 You were “waived in” at the point of entry (Quilantan)

-Once you determine which category applies to you, then you must either have a visa available by looking at the Visa Bulletin or be the beneficiary of a Petition filed by an Immediate Relative such as a Spouse, child or parent.
+Once we determine which category applies to you, then you must either have a visa available by looking at the Visa Bulletin or be the beneficiary of a Petition filed by an Immediate Relative such as a Spouse, child or parent.
 Eligible U.S. citizens may petition for qualifying family members to receive a Green Card or a fiance visa based on your relationship.
 Legal Permanent Residents are limited to spouses, children under 21 and unmarried sons and daughters.
 Filing an I-130 petition is only the first step in helping a relative to immigrate to the United States.
 Eligible family members must wait until there is a visa number available before they can apply to become a lawful permanent resident.
 That visa number is based on a Visa Bulletin published by the U.S. Department of State.

 How long does the Petition take to be approved?